puzzlecube/debian-on-termux/README.md

 - note replace $SOME_CLI_EDITOR with whatever text editor you want from termux
 	$SOME_CLI_EDITOR $* ~/debian-on-termux/debian-on-termux.sh

-- make sure the file is executable by termux with chmod chmod 0777 ~/debian-on-termux/debian-on-termux.sh
+- make sure the file is executable by termux with chmod (Git should take care of this for you) chmod 0777 ~/debian-on-termux/debian-on-termux.sh

 - check the configuration lines near the top of the script for your target architecture, debian version and other preferences